Jennifer Goodman, Executive Director

 Patricia Meyers, Membership

 Pat Meyers is a New Hampshire native with extensive non-profit experience as director of several organizations.
-She is the former chair of the Preservation Alliance board, and a past board member of the Manchester Historic Association.
-She is currently President of the Board of the Moffatt-Ladd House & Garden in Portsmouth and a member of the board of the N.H.
+She is the former chair of the Preservation Alliance board, and a board member of the Manchester Historic Association and Strawbery Banke Museum.
+She is a past board member of the Moffatt-Ladd House & Garden in Portsmouth and the N.H.
 Historical Society.